For Holy Week Celebrations, Semana Santa in Seville is the Most Famous in Spain:

 Semana Santa Pasos

-Holy Week processions are organized by the hermandades and cofradías, the brotherhoods whose religious associations care for the images of Christ and Mary that are used in the processions.
+Holy Week processions are organized by the hermandades and cofradías.
+These are the brotherhoods whose religious associations care for the images of Christ and Mary used in the processions.
 There are some 60 brotherhoods in Seville and each of these will pay a visit to the Cathedral of Seville during Holy Week.

 Accommodation in Seville